A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Graphical Transformation for Convergent and Correct Belief Propagation

-Now we state the following key lemma for the above construction of $y^{\mbox{ NEW}}$. \begin{lemma} is never reported in the construction described above. \end{lemma} \begin{proof} The case when $\psi=\psi_i$ at the step 3 is easy, and we only provide the proof for the case when $\psi=\psi_C$.
-We also assume that $y^{\mbox{ NEW}}_e$ is flipped as $1\to 0$ (i.e., $y_e^*=0$), where the proof for the case $0\to 1$ follows in a similar manner.
+Now we state the following lemma, playing a pivotal role for construction of $y^{\mbox{ NEW}}$. \begin{lemma} is never reported in the construction described above. \end{lemma} \begin{proof} Proving the case when $\psi=\psi_i$ in Step 3 is easy/straightforward, therefore we only discuss here the proof for the case when $\psi=\psi_C$.
+Let us also assume that $y^{\mbox{ NEW}}_e$ is flipped as $1\to 0$ (i.e., $y_e^*=0$), where the proof for the case $0\to 1$ follows in a similar manner.
 First, one can observe that $y$ satisfies $\psi_C$ if and only if $y$ is the 0-1 indicator vector of a union of disjoint even paths in the cycle $C$.
-Since $y^{\mbox{ NEW}}_e$ is flipped as $1\to 0$, the even path including $e$ is broken into an even (possibly, empty) path and an odd (always, non-empty) path.
-We consider two cases: (a) there exists $e^{\prime}$ within the odd path (i.e., $y^{\mbox{ NEW}}_{e^{\prime}}=1$) such that $y_{e^{\prime}}^{*}=0$ and flipping $y^{\mbox{ NEW}}_{e^{\prime}}$ as $1\to0$ broke the odd path into two even (disjoint) paths; (b) there exists no such $e^{\prime}$ within the odd path.
+Since $y^{\mbox{ NEW}}_e$ is flipped as $1\to 0$, an even path including $e$ is broken into an even (possibly, empty) path and an odd (always, non-empty) path.
+We consider two cases: (a) when there exists $e^{\prime}$ within the odd path (i.e., $y^{\mbox{ NEW}}_{e^{\prime}}=1$) such that $y_{e^{\prime}}^{*}=0$ and flipping $y^{\mbox{ NEW}}_{e^{\prime}}$ with $1\to0$ brakes the odd path into two even (disjoint) paths; (b) there exists no such $e^{\prime}$ within the odd path.